February 06, 2017

 When the time comes that you are finally ready to clear the closet, you might be unsure as to what do with those clothes.
 A memory or bereavement quilt is a great way to make one - or more - quilts with the clothing.
 With as few as 5 or 6 items of clothing, we can make a beautiful remembrance.
 The quilts pictured to the left are three quilts made from blouses, nightgowns and slacks.

 Our rule of thumb, is that "If it can be laundered, we can use it".
-If using an item such as silk and linen that might never have been laundered, it is a good idea to throw in the wash.
+If using an item such as silk and linen that might never have been laundered, it is a good idea to throw in the wash before sending it to us.

 When laundering your quilts in the future, fabrics might distort in shape, or the colors 'run'.
 By taking a little pre-emptive checking we can avoid that.
 We want to make a quilt that you and your loved ones who use and treasure for generations.